fmadore/Islam-West-Africa-Collection/README.md

 - Format of uri: Uri and label separated by a space

 ## Folder "TimelineJS"
-It contains the spreadsheets that were used to create the [digital exhibits](https://islam.zmo.de/s/westafrica/page/exhibits) using [Timeline JS](https://timeline.knightlab.com/).
+It contains a copy of the spreadsheets that were used to create the [digital exhibits](https://islam.zmo.de/s/westafrica/page/exhibits) using [Timeline JS](https://timeline.knightlab.com/).